 Drawing the Animal Kingdom - One Day Workshop

-- A playful cat by Thomas Gainsborough – We will observe Gainsborough’s use of black and white chalk on yellow-brown buff paper.
-Students may bring in images of either their own cat, or a photo of a cat, to transpose the technique of using a mid tone paper to suggest the mid-values of the animal and oil based chalk pencils to convey a sense of its form and the texture of its fur.
+- A Playful Cat by Thomas Gainsborough - Students will will observe Gainsborough’s use of black and white chalk on yellow-brown buff paper.
+Students may bring in images of either their own cat, or a photo of a cat.
+Students will learn about tone and conveying a sense of rom and texture of the animals fur.

 - Oil based hard sanguine red, black and white chalk pencils.